tkalmi/mesh-gradient-generator/README.md

 To change the shapes drawn on canvas:

 Drag the control points around to make interesting shapes and curves.
-You can also click at control points at patch corners to change their colors.
+You can also click control points at patch corners to change their colors.
 You can make further changes with the control panel.

 Here's a video demoing all the features: